How to Write Website Copy That SELLS: Guide for Founders

 🧲All the right SEO keywords to help your audience find you organically on Google when they’re looking for your type of business

-🧲Bespoke guidelines and frameworks so that you can always keep your brand story and messaging consistent, amplifying them through your content
+🧲Bespoke brand messaging & storytelling guide so that you can always keep them consistent and amplify them through your content

 More #crafty blog posts on this topic: